jedelman8/nxos-ansible/README.md

 ```

 The third location we'll store variables is in host specific variables files.
 Also within the working directory, create a new dir called `host_vars`.
 The dir should contain as many files that are required that contain variables that can only be used for and by specific devices.
 In this example, we'll create three new yaml files that exist within the `host_vars` directory.
 They are `sjc.yml`, `rtp.yml`, and `richardson.yml`.
 These file names must match the name of the device as defined in the inventory hosts file.

+> Variables can also be stored in the all.yml file that would exist in the group_vars directory.

 These three files look like the following: